earthly/earthly/docs/ci-integration/guides/gh-actions-integration.md

 # GitHub Actions integration

-Here is an example of a GitHub Actions build that uses the [https://github.com/earthly/actions/setup-earthly](earthly/actions/setup-earthly action).
+Here is an example of a GitHub Actions build that uses the [earthly/actions/setup-earthly action](https://github.com/earthly/actions/setup-earthly).

 This example assumes an [Earthfile](../earthfile/earthfile.md) exists with a `+build` target: